hnipun/aiide-docs/README.md

 Each code block includes an `Apply` button:

 - Click `Apply` to review a diff between your current file and the suggested code.
 - Click `Accept` to apply the changes (the file will be updated) or `Reject` to discard the suggestion (in the diff view).
 - If the file doesn’t exist, you’ll be prompted to create it.

 #### 3. Autocomplete

-Works like most code editors: as user type, a suggestion popup appears, allowing user to pick from a list of options.
+Works like most code editors: as you type, a suggestion popup appears, allowing you to pick from a list of options.
 Open tabs are automatically used as context to provide more accurate suggestions.
 Press `Shift+Cmd+Space` trigger autocomplete suggestions manually.